joshb/joshb.github.io/articles/simple_line_drawing/index.md

 }
 ```

-    <p>The only differences here are that we loop through the minimum/maximum y values and calculate the x values instead of the other way around.
-Also note that we use the reciprocal of the previous slope (or the cotangent) to calculate x values.</p>
+The only differences here are that we loop through the minimum/maximum y values and calculate the x values instead of the other way around.
+Also note that we use the reciprocal of the previous slope (or the cotangent) to calculate x values.

-    <p>That's the end of the function, and it's now ready for use.
+That's the end of the function, and it's now ready for use.
 There are certainly many ways that this function could be optimized, but we're aiming for simplicity, and this is certainly fine for simple line drawing.
-We'll be more interested in rendering fully shaded and textured triangles pretty soon, anyway.</p>
+We'll be more interested in rendering fully shaded and textured triangles pretty soon, anyway.

-    <p>Here's a screenshot of the demo program:</p>
+Here's a screenshot of the demo program:

     <img src="linedrawing.png" alt="" />

-    <p>The C++ source code for the demo can be found <a href="https://github.com/joshb/linedrawing">on GitHub</a>.
-The demo requires <a href="http://www.libsdl.org/">SDL</a>.</p>
+The C++ source code for the demo can be found <a href="https://github.com/joshb/linedrawing">on GitHub</a>.
+The demo requires <a href="http://www.libsdl.org/">SDL</a>.